Published September 7, 2022

 pdf.SaveAs("D:\Iron Software\textToPDF\myFirstPDF.pdf")

-We first need to create the object of the ChromePdfRenderer
+Firstly, create the object of the ChromePdfRenderer

 .
 This object is responsible for converting text to PDF.
-In the second Line, the RenderHtmlAsPdf
+In the second line, the RenderHtmlAsPdf

 This will generate a PDF from the text passed in the argument of this function.
 That PDF will then be temporarily stored as a PDF Document type.